deadlydog/deadlydog.github.io/_posts/2023-08-17-How-and-where-to-properly-define-classes-and-enums-in-your-PowerShell-modules.md

 If you do not follow these 2 rules with PowerShell native classes/enums, then you may run into build or runtime errors like:

 > Unable to find type [MyClass/MyEnum]

+I also discuss the pros and cons of the different ways to define classes and enums in PowerShell [in this post](https://blog.danskingdom.com/PowerShell-class-definition-pros-cons-and-performance-comparison/).

 ## What is a PowerShell native class and enum?